Blueratzxk/Accordion_engine/README.md

 * Accordion can tune the parallelism of a query at any time during its execution, and the tuning process will not affect the query execution.
 * The auto-tuner facilitates parallelism tuning.
 It can guide users to tune DOP manually or automatically tune DOP for users.
+* Accordion supports IQRE over heterogeneous compute resources (CPU, GPU, Preemptible resources).
 * Accordion can be used to solve the problem of cost-performance tradeoffs when analyzing data on the cloud.
-* It also can be used to build a fully serverless cloud-native database or data warehouse.
+* It can also be used to build a fully serverless cloud-native database or data warehouse.

+Accordion's Goal:
+* Building a Unified Cloud-Native OLAP Engine with Intra-Query Runtime Elasticity.
+* Cloud-native data analytics in accordance with the user's mind.

 **Here is a demo:**